 * The key is the module name and the value is a struct of settings for that specific module

-* The `disabled` property is a boolean that determines if the module should be enabled or not
+* The `enabled` property is a boolean that determines if the module should be enabled or not.
+Default is true

 * The `settings` property is a struct of settings that are specific to the module and will be override the module settings